 Select Edit Message.

-Build out the message content.
+Build the message content.
 Exports added as custom merge fields are now available in the message editor.

 Exclusivity groups and priorities